kamweti/cakephp-menu-builder/README.md

 ## Requirements

- CakePHP 1.3
+ CakePHP 2.2.x

 ## Installation

-* Clone the repo to a folder app/plugins/

-* Rename the plugin folder to 'menubuilder'
+* Git clone `git clone git://github.com/kamweti/cakephp-menu-builder.git Menubuilder`

 * If you have the ACL plugin installed build the new ACOs else skip this step